September 3, 2012

 Thank you all who give of your time and talents.
 Congratulations on your accomplishments in making these great pipe organs play again.
 Please help find new volunteers who will step in to help keep the organs playing.
 And every once in a while, be sure to sit back and “smell the roses,” or at least listen to them grow!

 The new issue of the journal is out, and I would like to point out several items.
 New Chairman Bob Dilworth and new Board member Larry Fenner have good messages to you all.
-The convention coverage is outstanding, and kudos to everyone on the journal staff for stellar work in a VERY short time span.
+The convention coverage is outstanding, and kudos to everyone on the journal team for stellar work in a VERY short time span.
 And AROUND THE CIRCUIT is updated, and some of the “ills” that were making updating difficult have been cured in our work on the new website operation, and that is exciting.
 Thanks to Micah Bisson who is now happy to have your submissions about concerts, silent film presentations, or simply organs that are heard on a regular basis, listed so we all know where and when we can enjoy theatre pipe organs heard live all AROUND THE CIRCUIT!

 One other item.
 It is hard to believe that Jack Moelmann’s Radio City Music Hall Spectacular was four years ago, summer of 2008.
 Jack has offered more stories in the journal about that unbelievable concert.
 Gads, time does fly!!